infinitespace-studios/MauiAndroidAssetPackExample/README.md

 The outputs of `PackageAssets` are then passed back to `BuildAssetFeature` which then includes those zip files in the `@(AndroidAppBundleModules)` ItemGroup.
 These will then be included in the final `aab` file as dynamic features.

+The `IncludeAssets` target weill run for each "feature" project for platforms other than android.
+This target will just add the files in the `Assets` folder to the `MauiAsset` ItemGroup.
+This allows the assets to be included in the final app.

 ## Defining an Asset Pack